-BBN discovered 10 interesting facts about Travis Reeves (17-3-2) who faces Anthony Yarde in his 18th professional contest at the Morningside Arena in Leicester on February 23 after original opponent Mehdi Amar was forced to withdraw due to injury.
+BBN discovered 10 interesting facts about Travis Reeves (17-3-2) who faces Anthony Yarde in his 18th professional contest at the Royal Albert Hall on March 8 after original opponent Mehdi Amar was forced to withdraw due to injury.

 In honour of the 38-year-old's first fight in the UK, BBN found out some interesting facts about the Baltimore boxer.

 1. The second youngest of three children, Travis Anton Reeves was born October 27, 1980, in Baltimore, Maryland.
 His parents, Stacy and Murline Reeves, were strict on education and, by the age of 7, a young Reeves was selected to represent the State of Maryland in the Math Olympics.

 2. Before boxing was his profession, a dedicated teenaged Travis would take the metro from Owings Mills to Broadway Street and then walk to the Baltimore Boxing Club in Fells Point.
 It was 1997 when his older brother Stacy took him to the gym for the first time.
 He was rough and undisciplined, but his unpolished talent caught the eye of trainer Jake Smith and after just three weeks in the gym he won his first amateur boxing match at the Arbutus Fire Hall, aged 17.
 A natural sportsman, Reeves excelled in athletics throughout his high school career and was given an opportunity to play football at North Carolina A&T State University, but he turned it down in favour of employment.